 UC Berkeley Library Privileges

 1. How to obtain a library card.
-Bring the following to to the main circulation desk at Doe library:
+Bring the following to the privileges desk at Doe library:

 - CAA membership card